AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

    ![](assets/banner-learner.png)

-# Trends {#trends}
+## Trends {#trends}

-Learner’s social activity trends can be viewed and tracked in the Activity tab in trends section.
+Learner's social activity trends can be viewed and tracked in the Activity tab in trends section.
 This data can be viewed for different time periods like last seven days, last month, last three months, and all time.

 Last seven days is the default value in the date filter.